BZ110/Kinetic/README.md

 # Technetium - The Best 1.12.2+ Tool

-An open source **Minecraft Java 1.12.2+** Scanner that automates multiple processes in a screenshare.
+A **Minecraft Java 1.12.2+** Scanner that automates multiple processes in a screenshare.

+*This resource is not open sourced, for more information, join the [discord](https://discord.com).*

 ⚠️ **Although however this can find most mods, clients, injections, etc, we do not recommend relying fully on this tool as it can't check for everything.** ⚠️